NIMPLY gate

-The NIMPLY gate is a digital logic gate that implements a material nonimplication.
+The NIMPLY gate (/'nImplai/, NIM-plie) is a digital logic gate that implements a material nonimplication.

 Symbols

 A right-facing arrow with a line through it ($\nrightarrow$) can be used to denote NIMPLY in algebraic expressions.
-Logically, it is equivalent to material nonimplication, and the logical expression A ∧ ¬B.
+Logically, it is equivalent to material nonimplication, and the logical expression A ∧ ¬B, i.e. it outputs 0 unless A is inputting 1 and B is inputting 0.
+It can be thought of as "A is blocked by B."